grafana-wizzy/wizzy/README.md

 # Understand the use case

-We want/need to edit and modify dashboards everyday and managing hundreds and thousands of dashboard becomes hard for a Grafana user and as well as an administrator.
+We want/need to edit and modify dashboards everyday and managing tens and hundreds of dashboard becomes hard for a Grafana user and as well as an administrator.
 To manage Grafana dashboards on command line makes it easier for the users who prefer keyboard over hundred of clicks. `wizzy` brings you that power to change dashboards on your command line.
 Together we can make it better and rich in terms of commands it support.

 # Flow